rhendy0508/Implementation-of-an-On-Premises-Active-Directory-Environment-Hosted-on-Microsoft-Azure-VMs/README.md

   <img src="images/step6-create-users.png" height="80%" width="80%" alt="Step 5 - Create Multiple Users"/>
 </p>
 <p>
-Step 5: Create Multiple Domain Users → Log into DC-1 as <code>jane_admin</code> → Open <b>PowerShell ISE</b> as Administrator → Run a script to bulk create multiple new users in the <code>_EMPLOYEES</code> OU → Verify the new accounts in ADUC → Attempt to log into Client-1 using one of the new user accounts.
+Step 5: Created Multiple Domain Users → Logged into DC-1 as "jane_admin" → Opened <b>PowerShell ISE</b> as Administrator → Ran a script to bulk create multiple new users in the "_EMPLOYEES" OU → Verifed the new accounts in ADUC → Attempted to log into Client-1 using one of the new user accounts.
 </p>

 <br />